 Scandinavian style is one of the design trends that seems to have surprisingly long longevity.
 It gained global appeal around the 1950s and has been a style staple ever since with stores such as BoConcept and Ikea making it accessible at every price point.

-Craig Ritchie, the Communication and Interior Design Manager explains “Scandinavian style is characterised by three key components – functionality, simplicity and beauty.
+Craig Ritchie, Communication and Interior Design Manager at IKEA Group, explains: “Scandinavian style is characterised by three key components – functionality, simplicity and beauty.
 Although simple in design, clean lines are often incorporated with understated elegance and warm functionality, which creates a very homely feel.”

 Nordic people want the very best quality pieces but want them to look as good as they perform – and this all ties in to the Scandi Style.
 Let’s look at each of these components in more detail: